bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 mkdir: /Users/bric3/opensource/corretto-11/src/.idea: File exists
 ```

-The tool complans that this folder already exists, it's a nice thing to prevent
+The tool complains that this folder already exists, it's a nice thing to prevent
 this script to overwrite this folder as IntelliJ IDEA may add or modify some of these files.
 In my case I just remote it since they were incorrect.
-Also if for some reason,
+Also, if for some reason
-`bin/idea.sh` does not pick up ant, you coud always set `ANT_HOME` it this way, that's
+`bin/idea.sh` does not pick up ant, you could always set `ANT_HOME` it this way, that's
 what I had to do:

 ```bash